KasparEtter/ef1p/internet/index.md

 IPv6 uses 128-bit addresses,
 which are represented as eight groups of four hexadecimal digits with the groups separated by colons.
-As IPv6 is not interoperable with IPv4, the transition has been [steady but slow](https://en.wikipedia.org/wiki/IPv6_deployment).
+As IPv6 isn't interoperable with IPv4,
-Since virtually all Internet services including email servers are still available under IPv4, we'll mostly ignore the existence of IPv6 in the rest of this article.
+the transition has been [slow but steady](https://en.wikipedia.org/wiki/IPv6_deployment).

 <details markdown="block">
 <summary markdown="span" id="ip-geolocation">